BICENTENNIAL TRIBUTE

 B: I am sensible to the honour you do me, Commodore (bows, properly)

 B(bows): Just so?
-That damned d'Estaing injured him where no tribe of Amazonian females ever could
+That damned d'Estaing injured him more deeply than all the females of an Amazonian Armada

-T: I own, 'twas hard won - however, he did leave an abiding impression upon the ladies on shore, who gawped through telescopes despite the midday Grenadian sun! (hesitates) - if you'll permit, my Lord - how they speak e'en yet of that devilishly handsome, dashing Vice-Admiral Byron
+LB: I own, 'twas hard won - however, he is legendary amongst the ladies on that shore, who gawped through telescopes despite the midday Grenadian sun (hesitates) - if you'll permit, my Lord - how they speak e'en yet of that devilishly handsome, dashing Vice-Admiral Byron

 B blushes, and bows